YIFANK/YIFANK.github.io/docs/index.md

 ## Introduction

 Welcome to my blog!
 Hi, this is Yifan Kang, or you might also know me as **ETK** in coding competitions.
-I am currently a senior at Phillips Academy.

-## Passions

-I enjoy studying math, physics, and CS.
-I am a competitive programmer that attends contest like USACO, codeforces, atcoder, etc. I am also interested in solving math and physics olympiad problems.
-Other than STEM, I love running, singing, and playing the tuba.
+I am an undergraduate student at MIT majoring in Course 6-4 (Artificial Intelligence) and Course 18 Math.

 ## Contents